 I’m so glad you’re here!
 Hopefully that means that like me, you’re trying to feed your family real, healthy foods in a processed, fast food world.
 My name is Brittany and I am a Certified Family Health Coach, Wellness Educator, Fruit and Vegetable enthusiast, a wife and a busy mom to three boys!

 Trying to find a balance when it comes to healthy eating is not easy, especially when you are feeding a family.
 Meals need to be easy to prepare, taste great and provide solid nutrition.
-Here at Think Healthy Thoughts you will find a realistic, balanced approach to healthy eating, along with family friendly recipes, tips for picky eaters, and much more!
-I will never ask you to completely give up all of the foods you love but instead will teach you how to eat by following simple guidelines.
-I don’t believe in restrictive diets or removing entire food groups, unless you have a food sensitivity or allergy.
+Here at Think Healthy Thoughts you will find a balanced approach to healthy eating, along with family friendly recipes, tips for picky eaters, and much more!

 Healthy eating doesn’t happen overnight.
 Most of us have a hard time adjusting to change and I have found that this is especially true when it comes to food.
-About four years ago, I learned how to really understand food labels and realized that so many of the foods I deemed healthy, actually contained harmful ingredients and chemicals.
+About six years ago, I learned how to really understand food labels and realized that so many of the foods I deemed healthy, actually contained harmful ingredients and chemicals.
 I had always considered myself a health conscious parent.
 I thought I was doing my best to avoid sugary drinks, limit junk food and cook mostly from home, but my children were still eating processed and sugary snacks on a daily basis and none of us were eating enough fruits and vegetables.